-The fall term Competitive Intramural Sports Program offers activities such as soccer, hockey, ultimate, volleyball, water polo and floor hockey.
-Included in the winter term

-Competitive Intramural Sports Program are basketball, water polo, floor hockey, hockey and volleyball.
+The fall term Competitive Intramural Sports Program offers leagues such as soccer, hockey, ultimate, water polo and ball hockey.
+Included in the winter term Competitive Intramural Sports Program are basketball, water polo, hockey, European team handball and volleyball.

 The program is organized on a seasonal basis.
-The fall program runs from October to the end of November, and the winter program runs from January to the end of February.
+The fall program runs from October to the end of November, and the winter program runs from January to the end of March.
 Responsibility for the day-to-day operation of the program is given to the cadets themselves under the supervision of the Recreation and Intramural Manager, thus affording them an opportunity to develop qualities of leadership.
 In addition to playing, cadets are expected to learn and carry out the duties of coaches, managers, team captains, game officials, and league convenors.